-For the past year Changeworks has produced fuel poverty maps across Scotland to assist local authorities, neighbourhood partnerships and community groups to identify areas most in need of energy efficiency improvements.
+For the past year Changeworks has produced fuel poverty maps* across Scotland to assist local authorities, neighbourhood partnerships and community groups to identify areas most in need of energy efficiency improvements.
 The maps were generated using a method outlined by the Centre for Sustainable Energy in 1995.
-The maps are free and available at local authority level.
-Two recent examples of local authority maps are shown below.
+Two examples of local authority maps are shown below.
 Map A covers a predominately rural and remote context, Highlands, while Map B an urban one, Glasgow City.
 Stephen Carr, Principal Policy Officer, Climate Change, from The Highland Council explains the value of the map to their work:

 “The map was a useful tool for a Member briefing, giving an evidence base for discussions, and to focus the political minds of the Council.
 On the back of this, a paper has been drafted which pulls together the actions being taken to address fuel poverty in the Highlands and recommendations for what more we need to do.”

 Map A: Highland

 Map B: Glasgow City